josephregensburger/ImmutaConnections/Connections.md

 `pip install sqlalchemy psycopg2 pandas`

-2. Now launch python 3.x
+2. Now launch python 2.7 or 3.x
 3. We now need to create an SQLAlchemy Engine.
 The engine package defines the basic components used to interface DB-API modules with higher-level statement construction, connection-management, execution,